Post-Processing tips for sub-optimal RAW images

-Version 1.2, © 2008 by Dale Cotton, all rights reserved
+Page 1, version 1.3, © 2008, 2009 by Dale Cotton, all rights reserved.

 Shooting RAW instead of JPEG is a critical ingredient to image quality, but it's not the magic bullet that guarantees perfection in every shot.
-When shooting at high ISOs, shadow noise becomes an issue.
+When shooting at higher ISOs, shadow noise becomes an issue.
 Even when using the best lenses corner softness and other optical defects will need correction.
 Even with perfect focus there will be some softness to overcome.

 Fig. 1: 1600 ISO test shot (15.6 mb PEF)

 To follow along you may want to click on the link to the original PEF/RAW file above to download and work with the same image I'm using to write this.
-I happen to do RAW conversion in Lightroom, but most of the good converters offer the same capabilities we'll be using here – and of course Adobe Camera Raw is just a different packaging of the same image processing tools.
+I happen to do RAW conversion in Lightroom, but most of the better converters offer the same capabilities we'll be using here – and of course Adobe Camera Raw is just a different packaging of the same image processing tools.

 No need to cover the basics of using a raw converter.
 I adjusted the white balance and tint to neutralize the image, then set the exposure and black point to put the information in the file to maximum use.
 I also turned off all sharpening and noise reduction.
 You can see the resulting Lightroom settings here: